 - Data centers that typically deal with many bandwidth-hungry devices and vast shared memory pools are moving to CXL 2.0 interfaces

-How can system architects protect cloud data that contains confidential, sensitive, or critical information that can be corrupted, replaced, modified, or stolen by malicious actors?
+How can system architects protect cloud data that contain confidential, sensitive, or critical information that can be corrupted, replaced, modified, or stolen by malicious actors?
 I/O interconnects need to implement security from the start of the design.
-With limited security, attackers might aim to profit from secrets learned, interfere with the operations of a targeted company, or obstruct a government agency.
+With limited security, attackers might aim to profit from the secrets learned, interfere with the operations of a targeted company, or obstruct a government agency.
 The types of hacks differ in nature and continue to evolve, like attacks from malicious peripherals delivered over PCIe links, or root access attacks to access memory of other processes to capture secrets and/or alter code execution.

 - GDPR (Global Data Protection Regulation) in Europe that imposes steep fines on corporations if private user data is compromised